omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 We do not currently have any integrity checks on the *set of files* available, although individual files' integrity is checked.

-Concern: Depending on our implementation of 'write-only' access, an attacker may be able to add arbitrary files, in which case they are probably able to *replace* arbitrary files with content of their choosing; if so this makes our file integrity fairly weak (but still prevents an attacker from replacing part of a file while leaving the rest unchanged).
+Concern: Depending on our implementation of a future 'write-only' access feature (for e.g. MailDrop), an attacker may be able to add arbitrary files, in which case they are probably able to *replace* arbitrary files with content of their choosing; if so this makes our file integrity fairly weak (but still prevents an attacker from replacing part of a file while leaving the rest unchanged).

 Concern: We don't authenticate (or encrypt) filenames at all, currently.
 Should we?
 They are significant for both OF and OP.